Badoon: Fictional history

 Female Badoon from The Defenders #28 (October 1975).
 Art by Sal Buscema.

 The Badoon Exfulgence is older than the Kree and the Skrulls.
 There was a natural hatred between the two genders, and they fought each other in long gender wars.
 The males won and placed the weaker females in captivity.
 In time, the males further developed technology and abandoned Lotiara, returning only when their mating drive made it necessary.
 The males became conquerors of worlds, while the females became pacifists, content to remain in peace on their homeworld and ignorant of the males' star-spanning empire.

-Among the Brotherhood's conquest attempts are the Zen Whoberi, the Spartax Empire, and the extra-dimensional world of Polemachus.
-They have been known to form alliances with the Brood (against the Shi'ar and Earth's superhumans), the Kree (against the Skrulls), and Byrrah of Atlantis.
-They were also responsible for killing a woman who would have become the universe's greatest peacemaker.

-Badoon invasion attempts of Earth have been overcome by the Silver Surfer, Namor, and the New Warriors.
-They were also opposed by the combined forces of the X-Men, the Fantastic Four and Arkon in order to liberate Arkon's homeworld and prevent an invasion of the Shi'ar empire.
+In their original depiction, the Badoon were responsible for the massacre of the Zen-Whoberi, Gamora's species.

-At the time of the Annihilation Wave the Badoon Empire controlled 37.7% of the Milky Way Galaxy.
+At the time of the Annihilation Wave, the Badoon control 37.7% of the Milky Way Galaxy.
 Despite this, the Badoon are considered a minor species.
-The time traveler Major Victory warned the Guardians of the Galaxy that they need to take the Badoon seriously, as soon they'll become the greatest military threat in the galaxy.
+The time traveler Major Victory warn the Guardians of the Galaxy that they need to take the Badoon seriously, as they will soon become the greatest military threat in the galaxy.

-The Inhumans and the Kree later form an alliance with the Badoon alongside the Centaurians, the Dire Wraiths, and the Kymellians.
-They were put through the same experimental procedure so that they cannot be harmed by the Terrigen Mists.
-The Badoons' procedure had them going through Amphogenesis upon injecting one drop of the diluted water from the dormant Amphogen (a mutagenic substance).
-The Badoons were present on Earth's moon upon Black Bolt's return and when the prophecy of the four cities is known.
+The Inhumans and the Kree form an alliance with the Badoon alongside the Centaurians, the Dire Wraiths, and the Kymellians.
+They are given small amounts of Amphogen, a mutagenic substance, as part of an experimental procedure that prevents them from being harmed by Terrigen Mist.

-The Badoon Exfulgence's currency is the Kreull.

 Technology

-The Monster of Badoon.
+The Monster of Badoon as depicted in X-Men Annual #5 (1981).
 Art by Brent Anderson.

 The Brotherhood are capable of faster-than-light space travel and also possess personal cloaking technology.
 They employ a hand-held particle gun called the "basic weapon."
 Although males typically wear minimal clothing, some soldiers wear an explosive "frag-thong" that destroys approximately ten surrounding enemies once a Badoon is shot down.

 There is also a large, muscular cyborg-like being sometimes used in personal combat called the Monster of Badoon.
 The Badoon will bolster their forces with Zom soldiers: the corpses of victims turned into cyborg warriors.
 They are known to use Saturnian Hound-Hawks in the 31st century.